Yemen travel guide

 The instability throughout Yemen has led to those in the south who support secession to call for southern independence and to draw attention to southern grievances.

 Weapons are readily available.
 Incidents may not be solely criminal in nature, and may be linked to terrorism or other insecurity.
 Tribal disputes over land are common, including in major cities, and may involve the use of weapons.
-The Houthis are running extra-judicial detention centres.
+The Houthis and other militias involved in the conflict are running extra-judicial detention centres.
 Take care at all times.

 President Hadi escaped Houthi-imposed house arrest on 20 February 2015 and has now established a government-in-exile in Riyadh.
 On 25 March 2015 a coalition, led by Saudi Arabia, began air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
 The UN is facilitating peace talks between the Yemeni parties to the conflict.

 Air strikes and ground fighting continue throughout the country to the present day.
 Much of the fighting is concentrated around established front lines but these do change at short notice and there is a high risk of violent clashes in all parts of Yemen.